 The Hyde Amendment withholds federal Medicaid funding from abortion nationwide, with extremely narrow exceptions.
-It's an intrusive and unfair restriction on insurance coverage for millions of low-income women and their families, and it is an example of politicians interfering with a woman’s ability to make her own health care decisions.
+It's an intrusive and unfair restriction on insurance coverage for millions of people with low incomes, and it is an example of politicians interfering with access to safe and legal abortion.

 Federal Abortion Ban

-On April 18, 2007, the U.S. Supreme Court upheld the first-ever federal law banning abortion procedures and gave politicians the green light to interfere in the private health care decisions of women and families.
-The federal abortion ban criminalizes abortions in the second trimester of pregnancy that doctors say are often the safest and best way to protect women's health.
+On April 18, 2007, the U.S. Supreme Court upheld the first-ever federal law banning abortion procedures and gave politicians the green light to interfere in people's reproductive health care decisions.
+The federal abortion ban criminalizes abortions in the second trimester of pregnancy that doctors say are often the safest and best way to protect a pregnant person's health.

-The ban affects more than just the women who need second-trimester abortions and the doctors who care for them: The Supreme Court's decision abandoned more than 30 years of precedent that put women’s health first when it came to laws that restrict access to abortion.
-We must stand up to politicians who want to restrict a woman's ability to make her own health care decisions in consultation with her doctor.
+This federal restriction on abortion affects more than the patients who need second-trimester abortions and the doctors who care for them: The Supreme Court's decision abandoned more than 30 years of precedent that put patients' health first when it came to laws that restrict access to abortion.
+We must stand up to politicians who want to restrict Americans' ability to make their own health care decisions in consultation with their doctors.

 For years, anti-abortion politicians have been pushing an unconstitutional, nationwide 20-week abortion ban.
-Meanwhile, in states that passed 20-week bans, some women and their families have been put into heartbreaking and tragic situations — needing to end a pregnancy for serious medical reasons, but unable to do so.
+Meanwhile, states that passed 20-week bans have forced people into heartbreaking and tragic situations — some needing to end a pregnancy for serious medical reasons, but unable to do so.

 Politics has no place preventing doctors and other health professionals from informing patients about all their health care options, and doctors should not be criminalized for providing constitutionally protected care.

-While a majority of abortions in the U.S. occur in the first trimester, it is important that a woman and her doctor have every medical option available.
-Laws banning abortion after 20 weeks of pregnancy would take a deeply personal decision out of the hands of a woman and her doctor.
+While a majority of abortions in the U.S. occur in the first trimester, it is important that patients and their doctors have every medical option available.
+Laws banning abortion after 20 weeks of pregnancy would take a deeply personal decision out of the hands of a patient and their doctor.

-Attempts to restrict and even ban abortion at the state level are part of an ongoing effort to deny women their right to make their own personal medical decisions.
-As state politicians across the country succeed in restricting access to abortion, women are paying the price.
-Laws that restrict access to abortion hurt women's health and endanger their safety.
+Attempts to restrict and even ban abortion at the state level are part of an ongoing effort to deny people their right to make their own personal medical decisions.
+Laws that restrict access to abortion hurt people’s health and endanger their safety.

-Restricting insurance coverage of abortion, and in turn taking away the comprehensive insurance coverage most women currently have
+Restricting insurance coverage of abortion — and, in turn, taking away the comprehensive insurance coverage most people currently have

 TRAP laws, which are targeted restrictions against abortion providers